plone/guillotina/docs/source/quickstart.md

 Then, [use Postman](https://www.getpostman.com/), `curl` or whatever tool you prefer to interact with the [REST API](./rest/index.html).

+You can also navigate in your Guillotina server with its built-in web admin interface by visiting http://localhost:8080/+admin/.

 Modify the configuration in `config.yaml` to customize server setttings.